-- 4.15 As part of Impower's work with CYPE's transformation programme, a deep dive into Travel Assistance for children with SEND has been undertaken.
+- 4.14 As part of Impower's work with CYPE's transformation programme, a deep dive into Travel Assistance for children with SEND has been undertaken.
 This work has informed the development of the SEND Transport financial recovery plan.
 The Impower work has identified some opportunities to deliver savings and some recommendations for how the service could continue to develop.
-It has found that overall the service compares well with other local authorities and many of the key areas for delivering savings and efficiencies have been tackled. - 4.16 There are some areas across the SEND Transport system where marginal gains could be achieved in the medium term, including continuing to grow the proportion of children travelling using personal travel budgets, making the independent travel team more productive, and reducing the reliance upon taxis. - 4.17 The SEND Transport transformation programme board is working with the SEND service to ensure that: - parental expectation around transport is set early - children with transport can be reviewed on a regular basis using a needsbased approach - decisions about school placements take transport costs into account - the Travel Assistance team can get the right information at the right time to commission effectively both for individual children, and emerging trends about cohorts with high or low levels of SEND needs. - 4.18 There is also work underway to continue to increase local SEND school provision.
+It has found that overall the service compares well with other local authorities and many of the key areas for delivering savings and efficiencies have been tackled. - 4.15 There are some areas across the SEND Transport system where marginal gains could be achieved in the medium term, including continuing to grow the proportion of children travelling using personal travel budgets, making the independent travel team more productive, and reducing the reliance upon taxis. - 4.16 The SEND Transport transformation programme board, co-led by SCRER and CYPE, is working with the SEND service to ensure that: - parental expectation around transport is set early - children with transport can be reviewed on a regular basis using a needsbased approach - decisions about school placements take transport costs into account - the Travel Assistance team can get the right information at the right time to commission effectively - both for individual children, and emerging trends about cohorts with high or low levels of SEND needs - all high cost placements are discussed with the Heads of Service in both directorates - 4.17 There is also work underway to continue to increase local SEND school provision.
 The SEND Transport transformation board has developed the financial recovery plan and will oversee its delivery alongside the wider transformation programme.